fragrancevault/myfragrances/README.md

 # The Frag Vault

-A vibe-coded mobile-friendly fragrance tracking website built with HTML, CSS, and Google Sheets.
+A vibe-coded mobile-friendly fragrance tracking website built with HTML, CSS, and Google Sheets written so that you can Fork and reuse it.
+I advise using Grok to tune it in for your own use.

 ## Features